 Its cause is still unknown, but impacting over a million people in the U.S. alone, multiple sclerosis can cause a wide and unpredictable range of symptoms and severity.
 What we do know is that women are much more likely to develop MS, and that each person will experience it differently, with signs and symptoms changing and evolving through the progression of the disease.

 Managing multiple sclerosis is often rather difficult; however, it is easier to manage when you understand the signs and symptoms to watch out for and stay in communication with your healthcare team about any changes noted, to allow for the most effective treatment option.

-Anthem Home Care, the Corpus Christi home care leader, has compiled several of the most frequent early signs and symptoms of multiple sclerosis, along with outlying symptoms that an individual with MS may experience:
+Anthem Home Care has compiled several of the most frequent early signs and symptoms of multiple sclerosis, along with outlying symptoms that an individual with MS may experience: